Would the Edmonton Oilers Really Fire Todd McLellan?

 Against Firing: The Coaching Carousel

 The Edmonton Oilers, namely Chief Executive Officer and Vice-Chairman of the Oilers Entertainment Group, Bob Nicholson has already come out to suggest that McLellan’s job is safe.
 Nicholson explained the organization has seen too much turnover and that another major coaching change could and would likely disrupt any momentum gained by having a consistent message, consistent system and consistent communication between players and coaches.
-There is a valid argument to agreeing with Nicholson.
+There is a valid argument for agreeing with Nicholson.

 No team in the NHL has seen as dramatic a coaching and management turnover as the Edmonton Oilers in the last decade.
 The organization became the laughing stock of the league by bringing in and removing coaches seemingly every season and continuing to finish a lottery team.
 Yet, this year unlike in year’s past, there is a majority sense this season is an outlier and not a sign of regularity.